AppGharage/Epay-Support/docs/home/README.md

  :::

  - After you login successfully, head to the navigation and click on **Payment Pages**.
- - On the top right coner is a button named **Create New Page**; click on it to create your payment page.
+ - On the top right corner is a button named **Create New Page**; click on it to create your payment page.
  - Now, copy the link provided you when you create the page and start sharing with whoever needs to pay you.

  ## Who is Epay for?